simi11111/ScaleViM-PDD/README.md

-More standardized code is being cleaned up quickly.
-Our work is based on EfficientViM.
-Thanks for this excellent work, https://github.com/mlvlab/EfficientViM
+Our code will be open source soon.
+We thank https://github.com/mlvlab/EfficientViM for this excellent work.